-Their (observed) line widths are tied to the same value but can vary within five channels as a whole.
-For five galaxies that are classified as candidate Type-1 AGNs in \citet{Ren2025} (see Table~\ref{tab:main_table}), we additionally include a broad Gaussian component to model the emission lines, which otherwise would result in residuals around the narrow component.
+For five galaxies that are classified as candidate Type-1 AGNs in \citet[see our Table~\ref{tab:main_table}]{Ren2025}, we additionally include a broad Gaussian component to model the emission lines, which otherwise would result in residuals around the narrow component.
 However, except for the stronger lines such as \oiii\,$\lambda$5007, \Ha, and in some cases \Hb, the broad component flux converges to zero for other lines, suggesting the S/N for these fainter lines is insufficient to recover the broad component.
 In cases where the broad component is non-zero, it contributes a relatively small fraction of the total line flux, ranging from a few to $<$\,$20\%$.
 For our subsequent analysis, we only consider the flux from the narrow component.
 We find that the gradients are consistent with those obtained when using a single-component fit, only the normalisation differs.
 This agreement is expected, given that the broad component contributes only a minor fraction of the total line flux.
 An example best-fit is shown in Fig.~\ref{fig:spectral_fit}.